 Students taking the ABA Online program courses for continuing education nontransferable graduate credit must maintain good academic standing.
 Students whose term GPA falls below 3.0 (2.9 or lower) will be placed on academic probation.
 Students who begin a term on academic probation, and fail to achieve a term GPA of 3.0, will be academically dismissed from the program.
 Students who are academically dismissed have the right to appeal the dismissal.
 If readmitted, the student will have one last opportunity to achieve good academic standing.
 A third term GPA below 3.0 will result in permanent academic dismissal.

 Students completing the course as nonmatriculating graduate students must maintain academic good standing as outlined in the Florida Institute of Technology‘s University Catalog.
 Master’s students whose cumulative GPA falls below 3.0 are no longer considered to be in academic good standing.
 Students who fail to meet the required minimum term GPA of 3.0 will have their academic standing progress sequentially through warning, probation, suspension and dismissal as outlined in the university catalog.

 Reinstated students may be subject to special requirements as determined by the program director and lead co-instructor for the course.
 Failure to meet the conditions specified at the time of reinstatement results in a second dismissal, with the student retaining the right to request another reinstatement, although such requests are normally granted only in extraordinary circumstances.
 A third failure of any course will result in permanent academic dismissal from the program without the opportunity to appeal the dismissal.

-All students on placed academic probation or academically dismissed from the program will receive both an email version and a hard copy of a letter mailed to their address of record.
+All students on academic probation or academically dismissed from the program will receive an email notification of their academic standing.
 Students who are on academic probation and readmitted students will be subject to special requirements as determined by the program director and lead co-instructor for the course.
 Failure to comply with or meet these requirements may result in dismissal.